 Specific intent to kill may be inferred from the use of a deadly weapon on a vital organ.
 Commonwealth v.
 Galvin, 985 A.2d 783, 790 (Pa.
 2009).
-Since the evidence clearly established that the Defendant used a firearm on a vital organ of the victim's body, the evidence was sufficient to establish specific intent to kill necessary for first degree murder.
-Furthermore, the Defendant's possession and use of a firearm for which he had no license to carry is additional evidence of his intention to commit the crime.
+Since the evidence clearly established that Appellant used a firearm on a vital organ of the victim's body, the evidence was sufficient to establish specific intent to kill necessary for first degree murder.
+Furthermore, Appellant's possession and use of a firearm for which he had no license to carry is additional evidence of his intention to commit the crime.
 18 Pa.C.S. §6104.

-The Defendant also alleges that the evidence was insufficient to prove malice as required for third degree murder and aggravated assault causing serious bodily injury.
-Again the court cannot agree.
+Appellant also alleges that the evidence was insufficient to prove malice as required for third degree murder and aggravated assault causing serious bodily injury.